saianirudhbejugam-hash/Social-Media-Based-Misinformation-Detection-Using-Machine-Learning-Models/README.md

 ## How to Run the Notebooks

 - Open the relevant folder based on the dataset (EN or TR).
-- Open the notebook(s) of interest in Jupyter Notebook, JupyterLab, or Google Colab.
+- Before running any English (EN) notebook, ensure all the required CSV files are placed in the same folder as the notebook.
+This is necessary so the code can properly locate and load the data files.
-- Make sure the CSV files referenced in the notebook are present in the same folder or update the file paths accordingly in the code cells.
+- For example, if you are running the notebook from the folder 7150CEM_SAIANIRUDH_EN_DATA_CODE in Google Colab, you must upload all related CSV and notebook files to the same Colab workspace folder before    executing the code.
-- Follow the instructions and comments within the notebooks for executing the code step-by-step.
+- Open the notebooks of interest in Jupyter Notebook, JupyterLab, or Google Colab.

----
+- If you move the CSV files elsewhere, update the file paths in the notebook code accordingly.

 ## Notes